Bartol Foundation Micro-Grants: Frequently Asked Questions!

 Can I apply for an Bartol Foundation Micro-grant if it is for a project for a creative group, collective or organization?

 Yes, if the applicant is the lead, initiator, manager, or founder of the project.
-You should focus the application answers on how this grant would impact you as an individual teaching artist in completing your community arts project.
-The Bartol Foundation micro-grant is meant to serve as a crucial catalyst to advance your project , especially within the next 3 – 6 months.
+You should focus the application answers on how this grant would impact you as an individual teaching artist in completing your community arts project or teaching artist practice.
+The Bartol Foundation micro-grant is meant to serve as a crucial catalyst to advance your project and practice , especially within the next 3 – 6 months.